 The UCAS Tariff Explained

-UCAS tariffs are used to send data from universities to the government bodies.
+UCAS tariffs are used to send data from universities to government bodies.
 However, some universities have a set amount of UCAS points required for you to study a course and this will be noted in the entry requirements.
-Not all universities use the UCAS tariff, as an alternative they will look at grades instead.
+Not all universities use the UCAS tariff, as an alternative, they will look at grades instead.
 Not all qualifications attract UCAS tariff points.

 You’ve tried your best and that’s what matters.
 Now the results are out of your control so try not to panic about A Level results day 2021!
 We understand that this is easier said than done but even if you don’t do as well as expected remember, exam results aren’t everything and there are plenty of opportunities available.
 So enjoy the whole experience and be proud of your results whatever the outcome!